 Individual student files are not available for public inspection.
-The custodian of student records shall disclose the student's educational records only as provided for in policy.
+Except as provided in IDAE with regard to student records which are student data submitted to or maintained in a statewide longitudinal data system, the custodian of student records shall disclose the student's educational records only as provided for in this policy.